Chubb Limited (NYSE:CB) Shares Sold by Cambiar Investors LLC

 Cambiar Investors LLC decreased its holdings in Chubb Limited (NYSE:CB – Free Report) by 3.6% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 206,575 shares of the financial services provider’s stock after selling 7,789 shares during the quarter.
 Chubb comprises about 1.7% of Cambiar Investors LLC’s portfolio, making the stock its 25th biggest position.
 Cambiar Investors LLC’s holdings in Chubb were worth $39,778,000 at the end of the most recent quarter.

-Other institutional investors have also recently made changes to their positions in the company.
-Exeter Financial LLC increased its position in shares of Chubb by 0.9% during the second quarter.
-Exeter Financial LLC now owns 5,873 shares of the financial services provider’s stock worth $1,128,000 after acquiring an additional 50 shares during the period.
-Carolinas Wealth Consulting LLC increased its position in shares of Chubb by 10.1% during the first quarter.
-Carolinas Wealth Consulting LLC now owns 555 shares of the financial services provider’s stock worth $119,000 after acquiring an additional 51 shares during the period.
+A number of other institutional investors have also recently made changes to their positions in CB.
+Exeter Financial LLC increased its holdings in Chubb by 0.9% in the second quarter.
+Exeter Financial LLC now owns 5,873 shares of the financial services provider’s stock valued at $1,128,000 after buying an additional 50 shares during the last quarter.
+Carolinas Wealth Consulting LLC increased its holdings in Chubb by 10.1% in the first quarter.
+Carolinas Wealth Consulting LLC now owns 555 shares of the financial services provider’s stock valued at $119,000 after buying an additional 51 shares during the last quarter.
 Eagle Bluffs Wealth Management LLC increased its holdings in Chubb by 2.7% in the second quarter.
 Eagle Bluffs Wealth Management LLC now owns 2,001 shares of the financial services provider’s stock valued at $385,000 after buying an additional 52 shares during the last quarter.
 Monte Financial Group LLC increased its holdings in Chubb by 1.1% in the second quarter.
 Monte Financial Group LLC now owns 4,985 shares of the financial services provider’s stock valued at $960,000 after buying an additional 52 shares during the last quarter.
 Finally, Wealthcare Advisory Partners LLC increased its holdings in Chubb by 3.1% in the second quarter.
 Wealthcare Advisory Partners LLC now owns 1,772 shares of the financial services provider’s stock valued at $341,000 after buying an additional 53 shares during the last quarter.
 Institutional investors and hedge funds own 86.30% of the company’s stock.

-In related news, Director Theodore Shasta sold 699 shares of Chubb stock in a transaction on Monday, August 14th.
-The stock was sold at an average price of $201.94, for a total value of $141,156.06.
-Following the transaction, the director now owns 14,511 shares in the company, valued at $2,930,351.34.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In other news, EVP Joseph F. Wayland sold 11,537 shares of Chubb stock in a transaction dated Tuesday, September 19th.
-The stock was sold at an average price of $213.67, for a total transaction of $2,465,110.79.
-Following the sale, the executive vice president now directly owns 93,315 shares of the company’s stock, valued at $19,938,616.05.
+In other news, insider John J. Lupica sold 8,398 shares of Chubb stock in a transaction dated Thursday, July 27th.
+The stock was sold at an average price of $211.74, for a total transaction of $1,778,192.52.
+Following the sale, the insider now directly owns 154,049 shares of the company’s stock, valued at $32,618,335.26.
 The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Theodore Shasta sold 699 shares of Chubb stock in a transaction dated Monday, August 14th.
-The stock was sold at an average price of $201.94, for a total value of $141,156.06.
-Following the sale, the director now directly owns 14,511 shares in the company, valued at $2,930,351.34.
+In related news, EVP Timothy Alan Boroughs sold 1,500 shares of the business’s stock in a transaction dated Tuesday, August 1st.
+The stock was sold at an average price of $205.41, for a total value of $308,115.00.
+Following the completion of the sale, the executive vice president now directly owns 2,335 shares of the company’s stock, valued at $479,632.35.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, insider John J. Lupica sold 8,398 shares of the business’s stock in a transaction dated Thursday, July 27th.
+The shares were sold at an average price of $211.74, for a total value of $1,778,192.52.
+Following the completion of the sale, the insider now directly owns 154,049 shares of the company’s stock, valued at $32,618,335.26.
 The disclosure for this sale can be found here.
-Insiders sold a total of 34,071 shares of company stock valued at $7,110,385 over the last quarter.
-Company insiders own 0.37% of the company’s stock.
+Over the last ninety days, insiders have sold 34,071 shares of company stock valued at $7,110,385.
+0.37% of the stock is currently owned by insiders.

-Chubb (NYSE:CB – Get Free Report) last released its quarterly earnings results on Tuesday, July 25th.
-The financial services provider reported $4.92 earnings per share for the quarter, topping the consensus estimate of $4.41 by $0.51.
-The company had revenue of $10.68 billion during the quarter, compared to the consensus estimate of $11.24 billion.
+Chubb (NYSE:CB – Get Free Report) last issued its quarterly earnings data on Tuesday, July 25th.
+The financial services provider reported $4.92 EPS for the quarter, topping analysts’ consensus estimates of $4.41 by $0.51.
+The company had revenue of $10.68 billion for the quarter, compared to analysts’ expectations of $11.24 billion.
 Chubb had a return on equity of 13.56% and a net margin of 12.47%.
-Chubb’s revenue was up 9.8% compared to the same quarter last year.
-During the same quarter last year, the business posted $4.20 earnings per share.
-Analysts forecast that Chubb Limited will post 18.35 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 9.8% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $4.20 earnings per share.
+Research analysts expect that Chubb Limited will post 18.35 earnings per share for the current year.

 Chubb Announces Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, October 6th.
-Stockholders of record on Friday, September 15th were given a $0.86 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Friday, October 6th.
+Stockholders of record on Friday, September 15th were given a dividend of $0.86 per share.
 This represents a $3.44 dividend on an annualized basis and a dividend yield of 1.59%.
 The ex-dividend date of this dividend was Thursday, September 14th.
-Chubb’s dividend payout ratio is currently 24.71%.
+Chubb’s payout ratio is 24.71%.

 About Chubb